Ernest Borgnine: 1953–1961: Film stardom

-Television and later works

-Borgnine made his TV debut as a character actor in Captain Video and His Video Rangers, beginning in 1951.
-These two episodes led to countless other television roles that Borgnine would gain in Goodyear Television Playhouse, The Ford Television Theatre, Fireside Theatre, Frontier Justice, Laramie, Bob Hope Presents the Chrysler Theatre, Run for Your Life, Little House on the Prairie (a two-part episode entitled "The Lord is My Shepherd"), The Love Boat, Magnum, P.I., Highway to Heaven, Murder, She Wrote, Walker, Texas Ranger, Home Improvement, Touched by an Angel, the final episodes of ER, the first episode of Wagon Train, and many others.
+Borgnine travelled to Australia to play the lead in a role originally intended for Burt Lancaster, the cane cutter Roo, in Summer of the Seventeenth Doll.

-McHale's Navy
+1962–1966: McHale's Navy

 In 1962, Borgnine signed a contract with Universal Studios for the lead role as the gruff but lovable skipper, Quinton McHale, in what began as a serious one-hour 1962 episode called "Seven Against the Sea" for Alcoa Premiere, and later reworked to a comedy called McHale's Navy, a World War II sitcom, which also co-starred unfamiliar comedians Joe Flynn as Capt.
 Wally Binghamton and Tim Conway as Ens.
 Charles Parker.
-The insubordinate crew of PT-73 helped the show become an overnight success during its first season, landing in the top 30 in 1963.
+The insubordinate crew of PT-73 helped the show become a success during its first season, landing in the top 30 in 1963.

-He thrived on the adulation from fans for their favorite navy man, and in 1963 received an Emmy nomination for Outstanding Lead Actor in a Comedy Series.
+He in 1963 received an Emmy nomination for Outstanding Lead Actor in a Comedy Series.
 At the end of the fourth season, in 1966, low ratings and repetitive storylines brought McHale's Navy to an end.
 At the time McHale's Navy began production, Borgnine was married to actress Katy Jurado.
-Her death in 2002 drew Borgnine and Conway much closer, as Conway had heard so much of the actress's death.
-He knew that Borgnine had once referred to her as "beautiful, but a tiger."
-Conway thought Borgnine was more than likely to have died an Italian count, had it not been for Benito Mussolini: "I can't envision him as a count.
-But maybe as a king—certainly not a count."
-The last thing he said about his acting mentor's long career: "There were no limits to Ernie.
+Her death in 2002 drew Borgnine and Conway much closer; about his acting mentor's long career, Conway said: "There were no limits to Ernie.
 When you look at his career—Fatso Judson to Marty, that's about as varied as you get in characters and he handled both of them with equal delicacy and got the most out of those characters."

-1983 to 1998: Airwolf and subsequent roles
+1967–1982: Continued success

+Borgnine's film career flourished for the next three decades, including roles in The Flight of the Phoenix (1965), The Dirty Dozen (1967) with Lee Marvin, Ice Station Zebra (1968), Willard (1971) The Poseidon Adventure (1972), Emperor of the North (1973), Convoy (1978), The Black Hole (1979), All Quiet on the Western Front (1979), Super Fuzz (1980) and Escape from New York (1981).
+One of his most famous roles was that of Dutch in the Western classic The Wild Bunch (1969) from director Sam Peckinpah.
+Of his role in The Wild Bunch, Borgnine later said, "I did [think it was a moral film].
+Because to me, every picture should have some kind of a moral to it.
+I feel that when we used to watch old pictures, as we still do I'm sure, the bad guys always got it in the end and the good guys always won out.
+Today, it's a little different.
+Today, it seems that the bad guys are getting the good end of it.
+There was always a moral in our story".

+During this time he appeared on numerous television shows such as Little House on the Prairie (a two-part episode entitled "The Lord is My Shepherd"), The Love Boat, Magnum, P.I., Highway to Heaven, Murder, She Wrote, Walker, Texas Ranger, Home Improvement, Touched by an Angel, the final episodes of ER, and many others.